sigurdschneider/lvc/README.md

 After installing the dependencies, you *can* (but do not have to) use

-	configure.sh
+	./configure.sh

 to generate a Makefile (use `configure.sh --vanilla` if you don't have ruby installed).
 As a failsafe, we also provide a Makefile.coq in this distibuition.
 Then build LVC using

 	make